 Sometimes after sterilizing, you may face the problem of condensation where water remains in the bottle.
 In most cases, you wouldn’t be able to use the bottle immediately because of this.

 Subsequently, if the next use is still some time away, then you can rest the bottle (upside down) somewhere (like a bottle dryer) so the water can flow out and dry.
-Read this article for a complete solution on this.
+Read this article for a complete solution to this.

-Another thing to pay attention is to sterilize immediately after your baby’s done eating.
+Another thing to pay attention to is to sterilize immediately after your baby’s done eating.
 This will allow some time for the bottle to dry before using it again.

 Or if you have more than one bottle, then you won’t need to rush the drying.
 In fact, it’s best to have more than one bottle for your baby so you can pace every sterilizing you do.

-You’ll find that the process of sterilising baby bottles is a little bit different from brand to brand.
+You’ll find that the process of sterilizing baby bottles is a little bit different from brand to brand.
 Most times, you’ll probably need to use a sterilizer for this but at other times, you can make use of your microwave.

 Fortunately, most homes have a microwave.
 So, if you don’t have a sterilizer, you can still do this properly.
 The advantages of doing this are many, which is why you’ll find many moms doing it.

 First, it can help kill all the germs in the baby feeding bottles which can affect your baby.
 Second, it helps in keeping your baby healthy and free from bacteria.